 The Mediterranean and the DASH diets do not specifically recommend these types of vegetables, but the MIND diet study found that including the greens in addition to other veggies made a difference in reducing the risk of Alzheimer’s.

 The MIND diet emphasizes the importance of vegetables for brain health.
 The researchers recommend the eating of a salad and at least one other vegetable every day to reduce the risk of Alzheimer’s.

 Nuts are a good snacks for brain health, according to MIND diet study.
 Nuts contain good amounts of healthy fats, fiber, and antioxidants, and other studies have also found they can help lower bad cholesterol and reduce the risk of heart disease.
 The MIND diet recommends eating nuts at least five times a week.

 Berries are only fruit that specifically recommended in the MIND diet.
 Blueberries are one food that are having more potent foods in terms of protecting the brain

 Strawberries have also shown the benefits in past studies looking at the effect of food on the cognitive function.
-The MIND diet recommends eating good amount of berries at least twice a week.
+The MIND diet recommends eating a good amount of berries at least twice a week.

 If beans aren’t the regular part of your diet, they should be.
-High in fiber and proteins, and low in the calories and fat, they also help to keep your mind sharp as part of the MIND diet.
+High in fiber and proteins, and low in calories and fat, they also help to keep your mind sharp as part of the MIND diet.
 The researchers also recommend eating beans at least three times a week to help reduce the risk of Alzheimer’s.

-Whole grains are key component of the MIND diet.
+Whole grains are a key component of the MIND diet.
 It recommends at least about three servings a day.